-Group Guide for Church
+Group Guide for the Workplace

-Group Guide for Church The Way We Work: How Faith Makes a Difference on the Job
+Group Guide for the Workplace The Way We Work: How Faith Makes a Difference on the Job

 I'm excited that you've chosen to use the book The Way We Work: How Faith Makes a Difference on the Job in a group setting.
-Whether this discussion group is part of an established small group, a Sunday school class, or a new book group, it's my hope and prayer that this guide will help you craft meaningful discussions aimed at a better understanding of Christian life in the workplace.
+Whether this discussion group is part of a book club, work group, or lunch conversation, it's my hope that this guide will help you craft meaningful discussions aimed at a better understanding of faith in the workplace.